11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 Proof of separation

-The Family Court must be satisfied that joint applicants have been separated for at least 12 months to consider a divorce application.
+The Family Court must be satisfied that the joint applicants have been separated for at least 12 months to consider a divorce submission.
 This can be tricky because there is no certificate you can receive proving your separation began on a specific date.

 Instead, you must be able to provide evidence of your separation.
 This can be done in various ways, including presenting evidence that you: